-STUDENT GUIDE DISCIPLINARY AND BEHAVIOUR MANAGEMENT POLICY AND PROCEDURE
+STUDENT GUIDE TO DISCIPLINARY AND BEHAVIOUR MANAGEMENT

+POLICY AND PROCEDURE

-HERTFORD REGIONAL COLLEGE This procedure is intended to deal with disciplinary issues whilst students are studying at Hertford Regional College (HRC).
+This procedure is intended to deal with disciplinary issues whilst students are studying at Hertford Regional College (HRC).
+The full Student Disciplinary and Behaviour Management Procedure can be found on our website.